E4-Computer-Engineering/beegfs-ansible/roles/mon/README.md

 This role can be used to deploy Beegfs Monitoring service, `beegfs-mon` to nodes: each targeted node is meant to be part of one Beegfs cluster only.
 The current implementation works only with Influxdb and InfluxdbV2 DB types.

-It is compatible with the Beegfs versions specified in the role `system_beegfs_version` variable choices and RedHat and Rocky 8.X and Ubuntu Jammy LTS.
+It is compatible with the Beegfs versions specified in the role `mon_beegfs_version` variable choices and RedHat, Almalinux and Rocky 8.X 9.X and Ubuntu Jammy LTS.

 Requirements
 ------------